UCSBCarpentry/CustomLibraryBash/_episodes/06-regular-expressions.md

 ~~~
 {: .output}

-We got back the counts of the instances of the string `Refer` within
+We got back the counts of the instances of the string `Refer` within the files.
+It looks like
-the files.
-Now, amend the above command to the below and observe how the
+reference volume has been steadily falling.
+Now, amend the above command to the below and observe
-output of each is different:
+how the output of each is different:

 ~~~
 $ grep -ci in refer *.csv